Gomathi-Sriramula/CarPredictionModel/README.md

 🚗 Car Price Prediction Model
 An interactive Flask web app that predicts the resale price of a car based on user inputs like car year, fuel type, seller type, and more.
-Hosted live using ngrok!
+Hosted live using render!

 🔗 Live Demo
 🌍 Access the project here (active while render is running):